kinencarvala/neocitites-raacz/tsugaru-teodori.md

 I have spent time collecting all of them into playlists.
 And I have a [master playlist](https://youtube.com/playlist?list=PLejmSMwvYi4axHrrSB30PCD0KIEvvqYZk) that contains all of them.

-I collect them like my baba used to collect spoons from the places she couldn't set her feet on.
+I collect them like my <dfn title="grandmother">baba</dfn> used to collect spoons from the places she couldn't set her feet on.
 Her spoon collection is still hanging on my wall.
 And I hope these playlists will be useful to someone eventually.

 <hr>